imfd-stroemungsmechanik/introduction-into-cfd/6_exhaust_gas_recirculation/2_solving.md

 This output at time 0.04652 tells us in summary:
 - The solvers being used for the different governing equations, initial and final residuals, and the number of iterations per time step.
 - The error of the conservation of mass is denoted as `continuity error`.
 Since its value is very small, conservation of mass is maintained.
-- The execution time for the simulation up until this iteration is roughly 255 seconds as indicated by the `ExecutionTime`.
+- The execution time for the simulation up to this iteration is roughly 255 seconds as indicated by the `ExecutionTime`.

 ### 3. Reconstructing the case